2016 Quota Assessment Tools Evaluation Project

 - Quota transfer assessment structure: Evaluate whether, and to what extent, the current structure of transfer assessments is impacting the movement of quota between producers.

 - Industry entry: Evaluate whether, and to what extent, the current programs and tools used to reduce quota-related barriers to entry continue to support industry entry by new farmers (i.e. people new to the industry and are not part of farm succession planning).
-This will include an evaluation of whether, and to what extent, existing transfer assessment exemptions continue to serve their intended purposes.
+This includes an evaluation of whether, and to what extent, existing transfer assessment exemptions continue to serve their intended purposes.

 - Quota is intended to be produced.